chasscepts/handy-commands/README.md

 - v0.0.2 Added importing npm scripts from package.json.
 Npm Scripts is now reserved as the name of this group and cannot be used when creating a new group.
 Also you can neither delete the group nor commands from it.

+- v0.0.3 Groups are moved to the Treeview.
+On clicking the group node, the Treeview is refreshed with populated with the commands in the group.
+A back button is provided to go back to the group view.

 ## Author Details

 👤 **Obetta Francis**